quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Path {#path-field}

-A qlog event can be associated with a single network "path" (usually, but not always, identified by a 4-tuple of IP addresses and ports).
+A qlog event can be associated with a single "network path" (usually, but not always, identified by a 4-tuple of IP addresses and ports).
 In many cases, the path will be the same for all events in a given trace, and does not need to be logged explicitly with each event.
 In this case, the "path" field can be omitted